-Dr Stephanie Goodwin, GP and menopause specialist replies: Dry eyes are, I’m afraid, a very common problem in women, especially around the time of the menopause.
+Dr Stephanie Goodwin, GP and menopause specialist replies: This is a great general menopause question because dry eyes are, I’m afraid, a very common problem in women, especially around the time of the menopause.
 There has been a suggestion that it could be made slightly worse with HRT but once you get to 56 the chance of having dry eyes without HRT is quite high.

 If your eyes are sore, then you should get them checked.
 The soreness can be secondary to them being very dry.
 A good optician will check your eye health and see if you are producing enough tears and oils on the eye.
 Often the glands in the eyes get blocked and need cleaning with special solutions that you can buy from the chemist.
 Preservative free eye drops will help.
 Taking omega 3 can help too.